Simeon Fleischer: Life

 In Marburg, he married a virgin and received 160 guilders from her father's estate, which he soon acquired.
 The marriage lasted less than 20 weeks, with Simeon murdering his wife after running out of money, after which he sold her clothes.
-Not long after, he married again to a 40-year-old widow.
-The marriage lasted less than four weeks, and he murdered her again, taking away 40 guilders.
-Shortly afterwards, he married the daughter of a farmer from the County of Hanau, whom he later abandoned.
+Not long after he was married again, to a 40-year-old widow.
+The marriage lasted less than four weeks, whereupon he murdered her as well, taking away 40 guilders.
+Shortly afterward, he married a farmer's daughter from the County of Hanau, whom he later abandoned.
 His next wife was the daughter of a tailor.
-He moved with her to Frankfurt, killing her half a mile outside of the town.
-He stole 12 guilders from her body.
+He moved with her to Frankfurt, killing her half-a-mile outside of the town and taking 12 guilders that she had with her.
 In Frankfurt, he married the wife of a rope maker.
 The marriage lasted nine weeks, after which Fleischer abandoned her, taking 39 guilders with him.
 He then moved to Miltenberg, where he married a baker's maid.
-After only 12 days, he killed her in the woods near Tauberbischofsheim and discarding the body there.
+After only 12 days, he killed her in the woods near Tauberbischofsheim and discarded the body there.
 The reward was 5 guilders, and he then sold her clothes for 11 guilders.
-Fleischer then travelled to Bad Mergentheim, marrying a carpenter's daughter there.
+Fleischer then traveled to Bad Mergentheim, marrying a carpenter's daughter there.
 Under the guise of taking her back to her parents, he threw her into the Main River, near Würzburg.
 The booty was 3 guilders, selling her clothes in Würzburg.
 In Würzburg, he married a tavern owner, but murdered her eleven days later, near Rothenburg ob der Tauber.
-On this occasion, no guilders were found.
+On this occasion, no money was gained.
 He then killed the daughter of a man named Hafner, from whom he stole 9 guilders.
 In Dinkelsbühl, he married a squire's maid, whom he then killed near a mill outside of Ellwangen.
-In Ellwangen, he married a blacksmith's daughter, whom he then murdered near Schwäbisch Gmünd.
-This time, he took 13 guilders.
+In Ellwangen he married a blacksmith's daughter, whom he then murdered near Schwäbisch Gmünd with a gain of 13 guilders.
 In Schwäbisch Gmünd, he married a landlady, whom he drowned in a river near Marbach am Neckar.
 His next target was a seamstress, with whom he stayed for three weeks, before extorting 28 guilders from her.
 With the previous stolen money, he moved to Pforzheim, marrying a young baker's daughter, whom he later killed.
 He then eliminated another wife in Baden-Baden.
 A similar crime occurred in Rastatt.
 A third such was allegedly committed either in Baden-Baden or Rastatt.
 Three guilders were taken from this crime scene.
 At Offenburg, he married a tailor's daughter, whom he then killed in Strasbourg.
 Another was killed in either Strasbourg or Haguenau.
 Another three women were killed after this, but no locations were given.
-In Wissembourg, he married a rich widow, who provided him with a lot of money.
+In Wissembourg, he married a rich widow, who provided him with much money.
 He murdered both her and her daughter in the forest near Kandel.
-He stayed in Seltz for about five days, where he married a maid.
+He stayed in Seltz for about five days and married a maid.
 Not long after, he threw her down a well in Landau, stealing 18 guilders from her beforehand.
 In Speyer, he murdered the daughter of a man named Wagner.
 In Grünstadt, he married another woman, whom he cruelly murdered after eleven days.
 In Alzey, he married a baker's daughter, whom he then murdered near Bad Kreuznach.
 Not long after, he killed another woman, from whom he stole 60 guilders.
 He promised to marry a rich farmer's daughter in Kaiserslautern, for which he was given 100 guilders.
 After five weeks, he threw her into a latrine.
 At Neustadt an der Weinstraße, he married a tailor's maid.
-The marriaged lasted only seven days, after which he murdered her, but was then caught red-handed and arrested.
+The marriage lasted only seven days, after which he murdered her, but was then caught red-handed and arrested.